Building A Budget With Allocations - All Flexibility Levels

 Non-Personnel

-All Academies will have access to OSSE DC CAN Academy Activity Funds through central services (CTE Department); the amount Academies receive will vary based on Academy outcomes and compliance.
+All academies will have access to OSSE Career Academy Activity Funds through Central Services (CTE Department); the amount academies receive will vary based on academy outcomes and compliance.
 These funds may be spent on supplies, professional development, equipment, marketing, and activities intended to support the success of students in the program.
-DC CAN grant funds are managed and controlled by the District’s CTE Director.
+Career Academy grant funds are managed and controlled by the District’s CTE Director.

 Central Support